gabrielmfelix/Restricted-Null-Model/README.md

 ## Functionality and origin

-R code provided in this repository can be used to simulate null interaction matrices that conserve both the modular structure and the marginal totals of a given  interaction matrix.
+R code provided in this repository can be used to simulate null interaction matrices that conserve both the modular structure and the marginal totals of a given   matrix.

 This is the **restricted null model** used in [Felix et al 2017](https://doi.org/10.1101/236687), [Pinheiro et al 2019](https://doi.org/10.1002/ecy.2796), and [Mello et al 2019](https://doi.org/10.1038/s41559-019-1002-3).
 It was derived from the [vaznull model](https://doi.org/10.1111/j.0030-1299.2007.15828.x).